Ubaydullo99/ML-Inter-Kaggle/README.md

 - design pipelines to improve the quality of your machine-learning code,
 - use advanced techniques for model validation (cross-validation),
 - build state-of-the-art models that are widely used to win Kaggle competitions (XGBoost), and
-- avoid common and important data science mistakes (leakage).
+- avoid common and essential data science mistakes (leakage).